 Some of the common issues that they recommend we pay greater attention to are:

 Bend Radius.
 It’s important to verify that cables are not bent beyond the recommended bend radius.
 To test and verify, visually inspect and measure the bend radius of your cables and determine if it satisfies the minimum value.

-Labelling.
+Labeling.
 With the amount of cabling used in systems these days, it’s important to implement proper cable identification and organizations.
-Cables should be given a unique ID and labelled clearly.
+Cables should be given a unique ID and labeled clearly.
 The labels should also be easily visible, identifiable, accurate, and able to withstand the rigors of time and wear.

 Cable Dressing.
-Your system’s cabling should be neatly organised in the rack – of the correct length, free of joints and splices, properly grouped and organised with Velcro or cable ties, and well-supported as needed.
+Your system’s cabling should be neatly organized in the rack – of the correct length, free of joints and splices, properly grouped and organized with Velcro or cable ties, and well-supported as needed.

 Termination Stress.
 Premature cable failure due to stress on terminations can be avoided by using springs, properly tensioned clamps, or cable supports.